PHD in English in India: Colleges, Fees, Syllabus, and Career Opportunities

 - Coursework Phase: Research methods, literary criticism, theory, and specialised electives

-- Comprehensive Research Proposal: Defines thesis direction and methodology
+- full Research Proposal: Defines thesis direction and methodology

 - Independent Thesis Research: Original scholarly contribution under supervisor guidance